How to Feed Birds Safely This Winter

 How to Clean

-Dispose of uneaten feed rather than dumping it on the ground, says Sharon Audubon Center wildlife rehabilitator Sunny Kellner.
+Dispose of uneaten feeder seed rather than dumping it on the ground, says Sharon Audubon Center wildlife rehabilitator Sunny Kellner.
 Leftovers can attract pests, so sweep fallen bits occasionally.
 Then scrub most feeders with soap and water (for hummingbird feeders, you can skip the soap), followed by a 15-minute soak in a 50-50 vinegar-and-water solution to sanitize.
 Last, remove any residue with a thorough water rinse.
 If your feeder is dishwasher-safe, let your appliance’s soap and hot water do the work, says Emma Greig, who leads the Cornell Lab of Ornithology’s Project FeederWatch.
 No matter how you clean, it is key to completely dry a feeder before refilling it with food.
 Leaving moisture inside is a sure way for fungus or bacteria to flourish.

 For birdbaths, replace water frequently—ideally daily or every other day—to prevent mosquitos, algae, and bacterial growth.
 A regular scrub with vinegar solution, followed by a rinse, is helpful, too.